How does the stock market work?

 Stock markets are where buyers and sellers come together to exchange shares in publicly-traded companies.
-Discover how the stock market works, and how you can start trading shares.
+Discover how the stock market works and what moves share prices.

 What is the stock market?